Coronavirus Information and Updates

 Sussex Mental Healthline

 Sussex Partnership NHS Foundation Trust has expanded the Sussex Mental Healthline to offer support to people across Sussex struggling with significant and escalating mental health during the Coronavirus outbreak.
-The service is available 24 hours a day, seven days a well.
+The service is available 24 hours a day, seven days a week.

 The Sussex Mental Healthline can be reached on 0800 0309 500.